truenas/middleware/docs/source/database/migrations.rst

     alembic merge heads

 And a new migration file will appear that will merge all heads.
 Rename if to the `%Y-%m-%d_%H-%M_merge.py` format.
+Update update the first comment `"""empty message` to be `"""Merge`.
 Beware that corresponding migration branches can be executed in any order (which is usually not an issue).

 Backporting migrations